memcachier/examples-rails3-heroku/README.md

-# MemCachier Rails 3 Example
+# MemCachier Rails 3 Example App

 This is an example Rails 3 application that demonstrates the use of caching using the [MemCachier